Armada – A Great Idea With Not Enough Substance

 Memoirs of Lady Trent – Because Sometimes I Just Want To Read About Dragons

-There are tons of elements in writing that draw me to a book; from great characters, to an exciting plot, to an incredible world, etc. The Memoirs of Lady Trent have two of my favorite ones, an interesting take on writing style and dragons.
-Marie Bennen has fused two of my favorite things in fantasy…
+There are tons of elements in writing that draw me to a book, from great characters to an exciting plot to an incredible world, etc. The Memoirs of Lady Trent has two of my favorite ones: an interesting take on writing style and dragons.
+Marie Brennan has fused two of my favorite things in fantasy…